 Improved Offer for the American Express Cobalt Card

-The current bonus for the American Express Cobalt Card is 40,000 American Express MR points, split two ways.
-First, you earn 2,500 bonus points per month when you spend $500 in that month.
-When you add up the monthly bonus, it’s 30,000 points in the first year.
-You earn an additional 10,000 points when you spend $3,000 in your first three months of card membership.
-The 10,000 points bonus ends Jan 31, 2018.
+The current bonus for the American Express Cobalt Card is 30,000 American Express MR points.
+You earn 2,500 bonus points per month when you spend $500 in that month.
+Tallying up the monthly bonus yields 30,000 points the first year.

 However, you can almost double the points you earn with grocery and dining transactions, which earn 5 points per dollar.
-If you do that, the bonus adds up as follows:
+If you spend $1,000 on Groceries and Dining per month, the bonus is as follows:

-The total points you can earn spending just in groceries and dining yields 77,500 American Express MR points, and the total minimum spend in the first year is $7,500.
-The bonus is phenomenal and so attainable.
-While you may not spend $500 on groceries, it is very easy to “increase” that amount.
+The total points you earn in this scenario is a whopping 90,000 American Express MR points.
+The is absolutely phenomenal – which equals 7.5 points per dollar spent.
+While you may not spend $1000 on groceries, it is very easy to “increase” that amount.
 The trick is gift cards.
 At my local store, you can buy gift cards for any store – gas, electronics, retail, office supplies, you name it.
 You will still get 5x points since the transaction will show up as in the groceries category.

 Earning with the AMEX Cobalt Card